 From the cathedral, you can meander over to the Bishops Palace Gardens, which are very quiet and a lovely spot to read or rest your legs and a true hidden paradise!
 There are many places to sit in the gardens, amongst the beautiful borders and flowers, water features and pergola walk.

-If you are wanting a peaceful area to sit and relax, then this is the ideal spot and we love visiting the gardens to enjoy a coffee and sit and listen to the birds and enjoy the beautifully maintained gardens.
+If you want a peaceful area to sit and relax, then this is the ideal spot and we love visiting the gardens to enjoy a coffee and sit and listen to the birds and enjoy the beautifully maintained gardens.
 The gardens are open from 8am till dusk and just a short walk through the cloisters which open onto Canon Lane.

 Priory Park is another very beautiful and tranquil park in the northeast of the city centre.
 One of the most spectacular parts of the park is the fact it is surrounded by the Roman walls, which you can walk along.
 In the summer months, you can also enjoy watching the cricket from the park.
 The park is used for many events within Chichester and is a great space to relax (bear in mind that dogs are not allowed within the park).